HST Preparation of the PDF Attachment

 Proposers should note the current restrictions on observing time as a function of pitch angle of the satellite.
 Refer to the Chandra Proposers’ Observatory Guide for detailed information.
 Proposers should check the pitch angles of their targets and be sure that any constraints they request do not render the proposed observation infeasible.

 Due to increasingly challenging thermal constraints, the amount of Chandra exposure time available for High Ecliptic Latitude (HEL) targets with |bGal| > 55o is extremely limited.
 If you request joint time on Chandra, please avoid long exposures on such targets if at all possible.
 You must note explicitly the requested amount of Chandra HEL time in the body of your science justification.

 Similarly, constraints that may limit the number of days your targets are observable can be difficult to accommodate within Chandra scheduling.
 Chandra calculates this difficulty as Resource Cost (RC).
 Only a fixed total number of RC points may be awarded by Chandra's joint partner observatories.
-Check the Chandra web pages for an RC Calculator, which should be available in early 2022.
-Once the Chandra online RC calculator is available, every proposal requesting joint Chandra time should explicitly list the RC total of their requested Chandra time in the body of the science justification.
+Chandra makes available an RC calculator for this purpose at https://cxc.harvard.edu/toolkit/rccalc.jsp; every proposal requesting joint Chandra time should explicitly list the RC total of their requested Chandra time in the body of the science justification.